-See chart below for a list of some of the major sex offenses and their maximum penalties under New York State Law.
+See chart on page 10 for a list of some of the major sex offenses and their maximum penalties under New York State Law.

 Sexual assault is a crime of power, aggression and violence.
 Terms such as “date rape” and “acquaintance rape” tend to minimize the fact that the act of rape, or any sexual assault, is a serious crime.
 There is never an excuse or a reason for a person to rape, assault or even touch another person’s private parts without consent.
 The impact on survivors of such an attack can cause severe and lasting physical, mental and emotional damage.